-But… If I’m honest, I’ve missed blogging like this.
-I’ve missed typing in the exact tone that the little voice speaks to me inside my head and not having to worry about stuffing in keywords or broken external and internal links.
+However, if I’m honest, I’ve missed blogging like this.
+I’ve missed typing in the exact tone that the little voice speaks to me inside my head and not having to worry about stuffing in keywords or correcting broken external and internal links.

 But, why is it that we can’t blog like we used to blog anymore?
 Even if it’s just every now and then.
 For fun.
 For old times’ sake.

 Confession: sometimes I miss the online diary that I started back at university.
 A place where I could ramble authentically (and sometimes in a noncohesive manner) for like half an hour and then hit publish instantaneously without having to go back and re-read it all five hundred times before optimising it for SEO. *Gasps for air*